bhanu77prakash/EDA-project/README.md

 ```
 python run_model.py --image img/CLEVR_val_000013.png --question "Does the small sphere have the same color as the cube left of the gray cube?"
  ```
+<i>For frontend model please use sudo apt-get install python-qt4 to install pyqt-4 and sudo apt install python3-tk to install tkinter</i>
 ### Training from scratch
 1. Follow the training section to train the model
 2. Then copy the trained models instead of downloading in the above testing step.